bodhayan/bodhayan.github.io/README.md

 * * *

 ## Publications
-For full list of publications visit [Google Scholar](https://scholar.google.com/citations?user=2lOFHzwAAAAJ) or access my ORCID records by scaning the QR code:
+For full list of publications visit [Google Scholar](https://scholar.google.com/citations?user=2lOFHzwAAAAJ).

+You can also access my ORCID records by scaning the QR code below:
 ![qr ](ORCID.png "bodhayan")

 * * *